 You will take four option modules in total; two modules from group one, followed by two from group two, or one further module from group one and one from group two.
 Please note that not all modules are guaranteed to run every year.

 - Introduction to Study Design and Research Methods

 - Systematic Reviews or Complex Reviews

 - Evidence-based Diagnosis and Screening

-The majority of modules are run over an eight-week blended learning cycle.
-An initial period of self-directed study is spent working on introductory activities using a Virtual Learning Environment (VLE).
-This is followed by a week spent in Oxford for supported face to face teaching, and then a further period of Post-Oxford activities (A mixture of self-directed and supported distance learning also delivered through the VLE).
+An initial period of self-directed study is spent on introductory activities using a Virtual Learning Environment (VLE).
+This is followed by a week spent in Oxford for supported face-to-face teaching, and then a further period of Post-Oxford activities (a mixture of self-directed and supported distance learning also delivered through the VLE).
 The final week of each module is for self-directed personal study, shortly followed by the assignment submission.

 Most part-time students starting this course are already in full-time employment.
 The MSc offers health care professionals opportunities to enhance their working lives by:

 - facilitating effective and timely decision making in health care